11010001101001/Jarvis/README.md

 ![female-robot-with-face-mask-words-name-robot_662214-117386](https://github.com/fresh-Blood/Jarvis/assets/88098218/d992f6fb-7ccc-4eca-9a15-e1827703d364)

-Jarvis is an intelligent voice assistant, a command-line python app with default settings for russian usage for personal convenience using gpt+SELERO+VOSK+pvporcupine neural networks.
+Jarvis is an intelligent voice assistant, a command-line python app with default settings in russian for personal convenience using gpt+SELERO+VOSK+pvporcupine neural networks.
 How it was born?
 I was inspired by Haudi Ho developer and his voice assistant youtube videos.
 Thanks him a lot.
 As I am studying python, i made a challenge for myself: i decided to make my own voice assistant using only names of neural networks Haudi used.
 No source code, all by myself.